homelight/worksheets/README.md

 As described later, all operations over base types have an interpretation with respect to `undefined`.
 It is often simply treated as an absorbing element such that `v OP undefined = undefined OP v = undefined`.

 ### Enums

+_TODO(pascal): We likely want to support enums in the language to allow introspection into the possible values the enum could take.
+Something to ponder._

 While the language does not have a specific support for enums, these can be described easily with the use of single field worksheets